Want More Precious Metals News? Subscribe to Our Podcast!

 Looking ahead, June, July, and August tend to be quiet months for the precious metals markets.
 But normal seasonal patterns have been thrown completely out of whack by the extraordinary volatility that roiled the markets.
 On an intermediate-term basis, precious metals remain extremely oversold and overdue for a strong multi-week bounce back.

 If normal light-volume summer trading conditions do take hold, the good news is that premiums on popular coin products are likely to come down.
-We've already seen that happen to some extent for pre-1965 90% silver and American Eagles.
+We've already seen that happen to some extent for pre-1965 90% junk silver coins and American Eagles.

 The April selling spree in the paper market induced a buying spree in the physical market, which in turn caused premiums to spike.
 They've since come down somewhat, though they remain elevated on Eagles and 90% silver coins as compared to this time last year.